Naim08/CodePath-Project-2---Flicks-2/README.md

 The following **additional** features are implemented:

-- [X ] List anything else that you can get done to improve the app functionality!
+- [X] List anything else that you can get done to improve the app functionality!
 - [X] Customize the UI.
 You can use Iconmonstr and The Noun Project as good sources of images.
 - [X] All images fade in as they are loading.